grafana/grafana/docs/sources/administration/view-server-stats.md

 ## Counting users

-If a user belongs to several organizations, then that user is counted once for each organization as a user in the highest role for each organization.
+If a user belongs to several organizations, then that user is counted once for each organization as a user in the highest organization role they are assigned.

-For example, if Sofia is a Viewer in three organizations, an Editor in two organizations, and and Admin in three organizations, then she would be reflected in the stats as:
+For example, if Sofia is a Viewer in two organizations, an Editor in two organizations, and and Admin in three organizations, then she would be reflected in the stats as:

-- Total users     8
+- Total users     1
-- Total admins    3
+- Total admins    1
-- Total editors   2
-- Total viewers   3

-The same is true for Active users counts as well.